jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 and spiritual purity and perfection.
 By transmuting the six lesser metals into gold, the alchemist hopes to unlock the secret of achieving similar, personal purity and perfection.

-Alex Greene (order #3215550)                                                                           2
 The mechanism for this understanding, and the thing pursued by all alchemist Adventurers, is the Philosopher’s Stone.
 The Alchemist must also invest the Philosopher’s Stone with Magic Points; this determines its effects, as described.
 The Magic Point investment is actually an unconscious act for the alchemist, occurring as